pretix/pretix-docs/docs/tutorial/payment.md

 First of all, we need to enable the plugins for bank transfers and Stripe.
 We are going to navigate to [Event] → "Settings" → "Plugins" and open the "payment providers" tab.
 By default, the plugins for bank transfer, PayPal, Stripe and SEPA Direct debit will be activated.
-Since we do not intend to use PayPal or SEPA Direct debit, we are going to click on the :btn:Disable: buttons for those two plugins.
+Since we do not intend to use PayPal or SEPA Direct debit, we are going to click the :btn:Disable: buttons for those two plugins.

 We will then navigate to [Event] → "Settings" → "Payment", which displays a list of payment providers.
 The list should now include bank transfer, gift card, and Stripe.